 - Address: Ponds Forge International Sports Centre, Sheaf St, Sheffield, S1 2BP

-- Entries: Open in June 2019 – look out for information on our Competitor Entry page
+- Entries: Entries will open 12th August 2019 at 12 noon and close 27th September 2019 at 12 noon – look out for information on our Competitor Entry page

 - Social: Follow us on Facebook or Twitter for the latest updates about the event.
 Join the conversation by using the hashtag #SESwimming